olmallet81/URT/README.md

 ## C++ template class *OLS*:
 Declared in ./URT/include/OLS.hpp, defined in ./URT/src/OLS.cpp.

-To get fast unit-root tests, we need a fast and flexible OLS regression allowing to get the parameters (regressor coefficients) solution of the multiple linear equation y = X.b, as well as their variances to compute the t-statistics.
+To get fast unit root tests, we need a fast and flexible OLS regression allowing to get the parameters (regressor coefficients) solution of the multiple linear equation y = X.b, as well as their variances to compute the t-statistics.
 These statistics will be used by the unit-root tests to decide whether the serie is (weakly) stationary or not.

 - ### Constructor
     The OLS regression is run by instantiating an *OLS* object using the following constructor: